 Lakeside daisies grow on pavement alvars, among a mosaic of exposed rock covered in lichen and moss.
 Grykes, joint fractures in the rock shaped by water erosion, are home to many of the wildflowers, ferns and other plants found on pavement alvars.
 Soil accumulates over time in these cracks to allow for plants like low calamint, maidenhair spleenwort and lakeside daisy to take root.
 This unique habitat is kept open through natural disturbances, such as floods, drought, fire and wind, which limit the growth of trees and shrubs that would otherwise shade out sun-loving plants like lakeside daisy.

 Thriving on adversity

-Lakeside daisies are also found along shorelines and inland areas that are popular for hiking and recreation, where they can be accidentally trampled.
-The Nature Conservancy of Canada (NCC) has protected significant alvar habitat, including habitat for the lakeside daisy, on Manitoulin Island.
-There are significant populations of this plant found on NCC’s Tasker Wilderness Shore property on Manitoulin.
-NCC is also working to control gold-moss, an invasive plant that threatens the lakeside daisy.
+Lakeside daisies are also found along shorelines and inland areas that are popular for hiking and recreation, areas where they can be accidentally trampled.
+The Nature Conservancy of Canada (NCC) has protected significant alvar habitat, including habitat for lakeside daisies, on Manitoulin Island.
+There are significant populations of this plant found on NCC’s Tasker Wilderness Shore property on Manitoulin Island.
+NCC is also working to control gold-moss and other invasive plants that threaten lakeside daisy.